sitn/SelvansGeo/README.md

 To install pyQt 5, please read http://pyqt.sourceforge.net/Docs/PyQt5/installation.html

+##Configuration and default QGIS project

-The configuration file (selvangeo.yaml) must be created before starting the plugin
+The configuration file (selvangeo.yaml) must be created and edited before starting the plugin

 Simply fill the values here https://github.com/monodo/SelvansGeo/blob/qgis_3/selvansgeo.yaml_template, rename the file to .yaml and reload the plugin

+The default QGIS project must be copied in a qgisprj directory at plugin root level

 Example of analysis output: tree volume by hectare at last survey